 But how can you go from eating out most of the time to knowing how to cook at home all of the time?
 I have a few thoughts (and you find that surprising?!) and an idea in today’s post!
 See you there … Love, xo m 🍽 ❣️

 Seasoning packets from the supermarket may be convenient, but they have drawbacks—not the least of which is they’re relatively expensive!
-I just checked Lawry’s Taco Spices and Seasonings Mix—!
-I just hate to pay that much for so little.
-And I don’t have to because I’ve got a great recipe to make taco seasoning mix […]
+I just checked several brands including Lawry’s Taco Spices and Seasonings Mix both online as well as the prices today at the two supermarkets in my community.
+Prices range from $.89 to $1.61 an ounce!
+I hate […]

 I really don’t know where I got the thing.
 It may have been a wedding gift.
 What I know is that I tried to use that cast iron skillet without success and I mean not even a little bit.
 Food would become hopelessly stuck to it and burned beyond recognition.
 If it wasn’t turning out charred fare, it was growing a fine coat of rust.